Udhai Mazumdar: Career

 Mazumdar has performed for the Royal Families of Britain and Sweden.
 He has accompanied Ravi Shankar on occasions.
 Udai made his presence felt while performing with Zakir Hussain on the eve of the 75th birthday celebration of Ravi Shankar.
 Udai has broadcast on Radio DRS in Switzerland, BBC TV and Radio France.
 He has toured extensively across the globe: Durgalal Festival Delhi, The Saptak Festival Ahmedabad, Vasantahabba Festival Bengaluru, International Folk Festival Hungary, Drum Festival Germany, World Music Festival Rome, International Festival for Chernobyl Victims Minsk, festivals for contemporary music in Mongolia, Odessa, Vietnam, Indonesia, etc.

 More recently he created a musical based on the 11th century epic Geet Govind by Jayadev, called Geet Govinda – The eternal love song of Krishna, Kabir Tulsi and Us, Singing Strings and Bhaskar - The Rising for which he has also composed and recorded the original music score.

 Personal life

 Mazumdar was born in a family of musicians.
 His father, Partho Sarathy Mazumdar, is among the first generation of guitarists in Indian classical music.
 Udhai is married to Filomena Bianculli.
 Together, they have one son, Jay Mazumdar and one daughter, Isha Mazumdar.

 Mazumdar composes music and teaches students in Basel, Switzerland and New Delhi, India.
-Some of these performers include Namrrta Raai, Bhaskar Das, Rohan Dasgupta, Piu nandi, and Rupesh Pathak.
+Some of these performers include Bhaskar Das, Rohan Dasgupta, Piu nandi, and Rupesh Pathak.